Leslie Jones Mocks Donald Trump For Complaining That Saturday’s Episode Of ‘SNL’ Made Fun Of Him

 “This guy is an idiot!!
 It was a rerun you moron!! #lordhelpusplease”

-Trump has had a love/hate relationship with Saturday Night Live, and with NBC, for a couple of years now.
+Trump has had a love/hate relationship with Saturday Night Live and NBC for a couple of years now.
 Trump was at one time one of the network’s most valuable properties, with The Apprentice and then appearances on SNL (in 2004), The Tonight Show Starring Jimmy Fallon, and others.

-Trump’s repeated claims that the FCC should “look into” negative coverage of the him on late-night talk shows, and that their coverage isn’t legal, are not actually going to go anywhere.
+Trump’s repeated claims that the FCC should “look into” negative coverage of him on late-night talk shows, and that their coverage isn’t legal, are not actually going to go anywhere.

-As Freedom Forum Institute explains, shows like Saturday Night Live and other late-night talk shows aren’t news broadcasts; rather, they’re parody and/or satire.
+As Freedom Forum Institute explains, shows like Saturday Night Live and other late-night talk shows aren’t news broadcasts; rather, they’re a parody and/or satire.
 And both such forms of expression are protected by the First Amendment’s guarantees of the right of free speech.

 “Satire and parody have served for generations as a means of criticizing public figures, exposing political injustice, communicating social ideologies, and pursuing such artistic ends as literary criticism.
 Satirists usually find themselves subjected in turn to criticism, contempt and, sometimes, lawsuits.
 The First Amendment protects satire and parody as a form of free speech and expression.”